-Why not structure your layout into sections, using decorative screens?
+Why not structure your small garden layout ideas into sections, using decorative screens?
 Open, patterned designs will keep light coming in, giving an airy, open-plan feel between your garden’s ‘rooms’.

-Plus, they provide a stylish backdrop for potted plants or comfy seating.
-Pick a colour and design which matches your theme to tie your garden’s look together beautifully.
+Plus, garden screening ideas provide a stylish backdrop for potted plants or comfy seating.
+Pick a color and design which matches your theme to tie your garden’s look together beautifully.

 ‘City living can often be at the expense of privacy so it’s important to first ascertain which areas of the garden provide a more secluded area in which to place seating,’ says Nick Woodhouse of Woodhouse and Law.